ATECoder/units-amounts/src/items/readme.md

 ### About

-cc.isr.UnitsAmounts is a .Net library for implementing strongly typed units and amounts.
+[cc.isr.Units.Amounts] is a .Net library for implementing strongly typed units and amounts.

 More information is to be found in the original contribution at [Working with units and amounts].